Elgg/conventional-changelog/README.md

 * `warn` `{function()}` - What warn function to use.
 For example, `{warn: grunt.log.writeln}`.
 By default, uses `console.warn`.

+* `types` `{Object}` - A map of commit types to section headings.
+  This allows you to customize what sections will be included in the changelog.

+  By default, always includes `{fix: 'Bug Fixes', feat: 'Features', breaks: 'Breaking Changes'}`

+  Add new sections: `{perf:'Performance'}`

+  Rename a section: `{feat:'New stuff'}`

+  Alias two types to the same section: `{feat: 'Features', feature: 'Features'}`

 ## License
 BSD